mozilla/git-push-fork-to-upstream-branch/README.md

     export GPF_UPSTREAM_BRANCH=my-custom-branch-name

-To push code to the upstream branch via ssh rather than the default of https, set:
+To push code to the upstream branch via SSH rather than the default of HTTPS, set:

     export GPF_USE_SSH=true